Angela McLean (biologist): Career and research

 In 2005, McLean also became director of the Institute for Emerging Infections of Humans in the James Martin 21st Century School, Oxford.

-In 2008 she was elected as a senior research fellow in theoretical life sciences at All Souls College, Oxford.
+In 2008, she was elected as a senior research fellow in theoretical life sciences at All Souls College, Oxford.

-In 2009 she was elected as a Fellow of the Royal Society (FRS).
+In 2009, she was elected as a Fellow of the Royal Society (FRS).

-From 2013 onwards McLean was involved in the restatement or synthesis of scientific evidence on key topic areas for policy.
+From 2013, McLean was involved in the restatement or synthesis of scientific evidence on key topic areas for policy.
 She co-authored a number of Restatements published by the Royal Society and the Oxford Martin School.
 The topics included: the health effects of low-level ionising radiation; neonicotinoid insecticides and insect pollinators; the effects of endocrine disrupting chemicals on wildlife; the control of bovine tuberculosis.

-In 2019 McLean was appointed as Chief Scientific Adviser to the Ministry of Defence, the first woman to be appointed to the post.
+In 2019, McLean was appointed as Chief Scientific Adviser to the Ministry of Defence, the first woman to be appointed to the post.

-During the COVID-19 pandemic in 2020-2021 she attended meetings of the Scientific Advisory Group for Emergencies (SAGE) and was deputy to Sir Patrick Vallance, the Government Chief Scientific Adviser (GCSA).
+During the COVID-19 pandemic in 2020–2021, she attended meetings of the Scientific Advisory Group for Emergencies (SAGE) and was deputy to Sir Patrick Vallance, the Government Chief Scientific Adviser (GCSA).
 Together with Professor Graham Medley she co-chaired the SAGE sub-committee Scientific Pandemic Influenza Group on Modelling (SPI-M-O).
 She also contributed to some of the government's media briefings.

-In 2023 the Cabinet Secretary announced that McLean had been selected by the Prime Minister as the new Government Chief Scientific Adviser after an open competition, to succeed Sir Patrick Vallance.
+In 2023, the Cabinet Secretary announced that McLean had been selected by the Prime Minister as the new Government Chief Scientific Adviser after an open competition, to succeed Sir Patrick Vallance.
 McLean is the first woman to be appointed to this post.